fingerprintjs/aev/README.md

 <small><i>currently in beta - API may change</i></small>

-A library for verification security of the application environment.
+A library for security verification of application environments.

 The library sends a set of signals to the server.